Hairspray – UK Tour

 Akeem Ellis-Hyman plays Seaweed very well.
 Cool, confident and bursting with talent – he’s a versatile actor/dancer who threatens to steal the show – along side Rebecca Jane-Davies, who charms as Penny, the best friend who is bursting at the seems to be herself against her mother’s wishes!

 Brenda Edwards is an audience favourite, returning to the role of Motormouth with her sensational vocals and it must be said that the mother/daugher duo of Rebecca Thornhill and Jessica Croll (the mean girl combo of Velma and Amber Von Tussle) are outstanding, with show stealing performances of their own!

 In a huge cast of such quality, you really can get lost in a show like Hairspray.
 There’s not many shows that can guarantee audience enjoyment like this one can.

-This is a huge production, with a live band (that sound stunning) and a cool set that works really well.
+This is a good production, with a live band and a set that works well.
 Big outfits and big hair are of course what steal the show.
 If you’re looking for a feel-good musical, this is it!